open-resources/dash_curriculum/tutorial/part3/chapter11.md

 The two components have very similar properties - the main ones are:
 - min_date_allowed : minimum date the user can choose from
 - max_date_allowed : maximum date the user can choose from
-- start_date : default start date, when app page initially loads
+- start_date : default start date selected, when app page initially loads
-- end_date : default end date, when app page initially loads
+- end_date : default end date selected, when app page initially loads

 In the following app, a DatePickerRange is used as a filter for a line chart.
 Based on the user selection, a dataframe will be filtered inside the callback function and the chart will be updated.